bertilmuth/being/README.md

 }
 ```

-# Aggregate and its event-sourced behavior
+# The aggregate and its event-sourced behavior
 ## Aggregate root
 An aggregate root, together with its contained elements,
 represents the state of the service.
 It needs to be serializable to JSON as well,